carologistics/rcll_simulation_webots/README.md

 ros2 launch robotino_simulation robotinocluster_simulation.launch.py launch_rviz:=true
 ```

-- launch_rviz: Its a launch configuration for starting the Rviz2 with the predefined config file, parse 'false' when using nav2_stack
+- launch_rviz: It's a launch configuration for starting the Rviz2 with the predefined config file, parse 'false' when using nav2_stack

-- Connect a joystick to your machine and operate the robot using the joystick., by default device_id associated with the joystick is 0 (no need to change for a single instance of robotinobase spawn in simulation), in case of multiple instances of robotinobase spawn in simulation, change the device_id to 0 or 1 or 2 accordingly.
+- Connect a joystick to your machine and operate the robot using the joystick.
+By default device_id associated with the joystick is 0 (no need to change for a single instance of robotinobase spawn in simulation), in case of multiple instances of robotinobase spawn in simulation, change the device_id to 0 or 1 or 2 accordingly.
 - by default:
     - robotinobase1: device_id = 1
     - robotinobase2: device_id = 2
     - robotinobase3: device_id = 0

 ### Navigation with known Map
-For autonomous navigation, first launch the multiple instances of robotinobase in simulation as described above, then launch the different navigation stacks for each robot as done in th single-robot case.
+For autonomous navigation, first launch the multiple instances of robotinobase in simulation as described above, then launch the different navigation stacks for each robot as done in the single-robot case.

 ## Research and References
 - Omnidirectional robot kinematics and dynamics: